beefyfinance/beefy-v2/src/features/data/README.md

 [ ] De-duplicate withdraw/deposit code
 [ ] create helper hooks/selectors to avoid selector hell
 [ ] refactor wallet actions reducer and stepper
+[ ] Rename selectors like selectStandardVaultUserBalanceInTokenExcludingBoosts
+[ ] create quick access hooks to avoid useSelector hell [ ] create deposit & withdrawal specific selectors (spenderAddress) [ ] find out why some contract-data and balance contracts are not working on some chains [ ] have unit tests for deposit / withdraw stuff it's critical [ ] Don't display an ugly ass loader when showing the deposit/withdraw form

 # REGRESSION TESTING BOOK